jeremyzilar/street-view/docs/mission.md

 ### Dignity and Respect

 Every person deserves to be treated with dignity and respect, regardless of their housing status.
 We approach our work with compassion and without judgment.

+### Accessibility

+Accessibility affects everybody, We make it easier for everyone to do the right thing for people in need.
+We work to remove barriers and make it easier for providers to do the right thing and for people experiencing homelessness to access the services they need.
+By streamlining coordination and reducing bureaucratic obstacles, we ensure that help reaches those who need it most.

 ### Privacy and Security